 On Farm Tour, Aug 22: HORT 431 Small Fruit Culture Course Presentation (12 participants)

 This project is the first in-depth investigation of cover crop competition with grapevines in Pennsylvania.
 Combined with results from other regional investigations, it provides further evidence that cover crops can provide benefits without necessarily sacrificing yield.
-Once the 2017 year’s data are analyzed and presented in future outreach and extension efforts, this project has the potential to assist in reducing risks of cover crop adoption for viticulturists in the region by presenting growers with specific information for hybrid vines and in a wet year.
+Once the 2017 and 2018 year’s data are analyzed and presented in future outreach and extension efforts, this project has the potential to assist in reducing risks of cover crop adoption for viticulturists in the region by presenting growers with specific information for hybrid vines and in a wet year.
 This will allow growers to make the most informed decisions on incorporating under vine cover crops as a sustainable vineyard practice.

 Long-term, this project has provided the foundation for long term study and an in depth investigation.
-The study will be extended over the next three years with an AFRI Foundational grant to examine the microbiome on grapevine roots and as influenced by cover crops.
+The study will be extended over the next three years with an AFRI Foundational grant ($500,000) to examine the microbiome on grapevine roots and as influenced by cover crops.
 Concurrently, yield and soil moisture measurements will continue in order to examine treatment influences on growth.

 This project required the installation and management of large field equipment.
 Belowground processes are very difficult to study and grapevines have a deep root distribution, to our knowledge root boxes to this depth have not been installed in a replicated field experiment previously.
 This helped me understand the logistical difficulty with studying sustainable practices with respect specifically to soil function.

+This project was the core of the thesis culminating in my graduation with a MS horticulture degree in August of 2018 from Penn State.
 My experience with this project encouraged me to commit to a PhD program in Ecology to improve my background in ecology in order to apply it to research in agricultural ecosystems.
 I will expand upon concepts explored in this grant through a more in-depth investigation of how cover crops shift soil microbial communities (collaboration with Dr. Terrance Bell) and developing a model to help better predict how cover crop selection may impact grapevine growth (collaboration with Dr. Armen Kemanian).
 This PhD will facilitate my career plans in agroecological research, teaching, and outreach.